tigerfarm/arduino/Altair101/README.md

 math.
-There were early victories, rebels against the evil technophobes had bought their own calculators, the lightsabers of the age.
+There were early victories, rebels against the evil technophobes had bought their own calculators, the lightsaber of the age.
 ````
 As I lived in the country side, I had only seen a computer once before on a school trip.
 Now, I could buy one for $600, about $3,000 adjusting to 2019 dollars.